 Loosely based on the Brian Aldiss story, Ian Watson's screenplay, formerly for the late Stanley Kubrik, is brought to life by Steven Spielberg's second entry in this year's top ten.
 In the near future robots are found to be resource friendly instruments.
 However the latest model is programmed to have human-like emotions.
 And so when two parents relinquish their ill son to suspended animation, until a cure for his disease is found, they are set to take part in a product trial, that of a life-like robotic child that can almost love.
 Problems begin when a cure is found for the real so and he returns home.
 Suddenly there is no room for the robo-kid.
 Left to roam the World, he seeks a way to become human.
 In the far future he finally meets his destiny.

 All right, so it's not SF, but we know that a lot of you like classic fantasy (as do we) and this film was nominated for a Hugo.
-This second film in the trilogy delivers, though tends to focus on the lead up to the big battle and, of course, the confrontation itself.
+This first film in the trilogy delivers, though tends to focus on the lead up to the big battle and, of course, the confrontation itself.
 Did hugely well at the box office.
 You've read the book.
 Enough said.

 One strictly for the kids.
 This animation features the animals that abounded in the ice age.
 Awwwww.